As a Brisbane Motivational speaker I get quite a few speaking jobs around the subjects of resilience, motivation, and accountability.

-I spoke at the 2019 National VET Conference yesterday at the Brisbane Convention Center.
+I spoke at the 2019 National VET Conference yesterday at the Brisbane Convention Centre.
 The theme was “Innovate Activate Educate.”
 I challenged the 1200 strong audience to connect with their passion and use the God given skills to keep focused and never give up.

-Motivation is the force that initiates, guides, and maintains goal-oriented behaviors.
+Motivation is the force that initiates, guides, and maintains goal-oriented behaviours.
 It is what causes us to take action, whether to grab a snack to reduce hunger or enroll in college to earn a degree.
 The forces that lie beneath motivation can be biological, social or emotional.